 I got most of those little buckets from walmart, and my husband cut the wood rounds for me from some logs on our property.
 But here are some similar ones from amazon that come with the scoops and stickers labels!
 And don’t worry!
-I’ve got all these free printables for you at the end of this post.
+I’ve got all these printables for you at the end of this post in my digital bundle.

 The buffalo plaid fabric I just got from Joannes for our camping party and cut them for table runners and reused here.

 I had seen these teacher survival kits around Pinterest and we wanted to create our own version (for some other cute versions check out Moms without Answers and Mom on Timeout).
 The biggest obstacle was trying to find containers that were affordable on a mass scale- our goal was to only spend about $100/day (for 50 teachers!).
 We found these on amazon and they worked out great!
 If you are just doing one or two you could get a bigger container, maybe like this one.